nimakarimipour/WALAWiki/Tagging-a-new-WALA-release-and-building-Maven-jars.md

 This uses gpg2 with the gpg agent, to avoid re-typing certificate password repeatedly.

-**NOTE**: To build release jars for deployment to Maven Central, JDK 7 should be used.
-JDK 8 works, but that will force anyone using the jars to also have JDK 8.

 **NOTE**: If you were following the steps above, be sure to check out the release tag locally if you want to deploy a release, e.g., `get checkout R_1.3.8`.

 We now have a script `build-maven-jars.py` that builds the jars in the right order.
 For deployment to the local Maven repository on the machine, do (in the root WALA directory):